g1mv/density/README.md

 **Squash**

-Squash is an abstraction layer for compression algorithms, and has a extremely exhaustive set of benchmark results, including density's, [available here](https://quixdb.github.io/squash-benchmark/#results).
+Squash is an abstraction layer for compression algorithms, and has an extremely exhaustive set of benchmark results, including density's, [available here](https://quixdb.github.io/squash-benchmark/).
 You can choose between system architecture, compressed file type.
 There are even ARM boards tested !
 A great tool for selecting a compression library that suits you best.

 **FsBench**